Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: Causality and stability

 When the angle approaches $\theta = \pi/2$, one should refer to the small-cosine expansions in Eqs.~(\ref{eq:Alfven-various-expansion}) and (\ref{eq:sonic-disp-limit}) or (\ref{eq:sonic-small-cos}).
 The leading-order terms of order $\cos^0\theta$, i.e., when $\theta=\pi/2$, indicate purely diffusive modes with definite signs.
 The cosine corrections are expected to be smaller than these leading-order terms within the regions of validity for the cosine expansions.
 Then, the signs should remain definite as seen in Figs.~\ref{fig:Alfven} and \ref{fig:Sonic} with the corrections.

-The above inequalities imply that both the Alfven and magneto-sonic waves are damped out by exponential factors for an observer in the fluid rest frame where the linear-mode analysis has been performed.
+The above inequalities imply that both the Alfv\'{e}n and magnetosonic waves are damped out by exponential factors for an observer in the fluid rest frame where the linear-mode analysis has been performed.
 However, those inequalities are not sufficient conditions for stability in an arbitrary Lorentz frame, but are necessary conditions.
 We discuss stability and causality conditions in a more general perspective below.

 \cout{

 }

 \cout{